TY-Jeong/VacHopPy/README.md

 * temperature = 2100 K
 * label = 07

 The `-v` flag (verbosity flag) enables the generation of the **trajectory.txt** file, which contains the identified vacancy hopping paths and hopping history.
-You can adjust the resolution of the animation using the `--dpi` option (default: 300).
+You can adjust the resolution of the animation using the `--dpi` flag (default: 300).
 The number and type of vacancies are automatically determined by comparing the POSCAR_LATTICE file with the AIMD datasets.

 **Output:**